-This is made from yeast-fermented grain mash or a mash of malted cereals.
-It takes a minimum of 3 years to reach maturity.
+It takes a minimum of 3 years to reach maturity, and is distilled a minimum of three times.
 It has a very smooth finish and is often enjoyed neat.

 This next whiskey is very fruity and spicy, with a rye content that can go no lower than 51%.
 It is mainly manufactured and distilled in North America and it has to age in a barrel for at least 2 years.

 Rye has a distinct spicy and peppery flavor profile that sets it apart from other types of whiskey.
 This whiskey is commonly used in cocktails such as the Manhattan and the Old Fashioned.

 In recent years, there has been a resurgence in the popularity of rye whiskey, as more and more whiskey drinkers seek out unique and complex flavor experiences.